andrew-quintana/backyard_bird_cam/README.md

 1. Ensure GPIO access is enabled: `sudo raspi-config`
 2. Check if the pigpio daemon is running: `systemctl status pigpiod`
 3. Verify camera is working: `libcamera-still -o test.jpg`
 4. Check permissions: Ensure user is in the `gpio` group
+5. Check the .env file is properly configured